mjordan/islandora_workbench_docs/docs/fields.md

 * strings (for string or text fields) like `I am a string`
 * integers (for `field_weight`, for example) like `100` or `7281`
 * the binary values `1` or `0`
-* Drupal-generated IDs (term IDs taxonomy terms or node IDs for collections and parents)
+* Drupal-generated IDs (term IDs taxonomy terms or node IDs for collections and parents), which are integers like `10` or `3549`
 * structured strings (for typed relation and geolocation fields) like `"49.16667,-123.93333"`

 !!! note